cortex-js/cortexjs.io/src/_pages/mathlive-guide-shortcuts.md

 An inline shortcut is a sequence of keystrokes typed on the keyboard that get replaced with another symbol.
-Unlike keystroke shortcuts they cannot be used to trigger a command, but only to insert a Latex fragment.
+Unlike keystroke shortcuts they cannot be used to trigger a command, but only to insert a LaTeX fragment.

 For example, typing the `p` key followed by the `i` key will result in the _π_ (`\pi`) symbol being inserted.